-Murder and Hate Crimes Charges Filed Against Man Accused in LGBTQ Club Mass Shooting - HS Today
+Preliminary Murder and Hate Crimes Charges Filed Against Man Accused in LGBTQ Club Mass Shooting - HS Today

-The first charges filed against the 22-year-old accused of killing five people in a Saturday night mass shooting at a Colorado Springs LGBTQ bar include five hate crimes charges.
+The first, arrest-related charges filed against the 22-year-old accused of killing five people in a Saturday night mass shooting at a Colorado Springs LGBTQ bar include five hate crimes charges.

 Anderson Lee Aldrich faces five counts of first-degree murder and five counts of causing bodily injury by means of bias-motivated crime.
 Additional charges may be added.
 Twenty-five people were injured in the attack; some suffered gunshot wounds and some were injured as they attempted to flee the club.